vantage6/v6-diagnostics/README.md

   <a href="https://vantage6.ai"><img src="https://github.com/IKNL/guidelines/blob/master/resources/logos/vantage6.png?raw=true" alt="vantage6" width="400"></a>
 </h1>

-<h3 align=center> A privacy preserving federated analysis solution</h3>
+<h3 align=center> An open source infrastructure for privacy enhancing analysis</h3>

 --------------------

-# v6-boilerplate-py
+# v6-diagnostics
 This algorithm is part of the [vantage6](https://vantage6.ai) solution.
-Vantage6 allows to execute computations on federated datasets.
 This repository contains diagnostic tools for debugging and testing the vantage6 infrastructure on a high level.

 ## Usage
 ### Install